 Three months ago, the team attended a Health Care Delivery workshop organized by Management Development Institute (MDI) in collaboration with Lagos Business School (LBS).
 At the end of the MDI-LBS experience, the team was asked to carry out a Community Health Intervention Program (CHIP) for their communities.
 It was an easy decision for Paschaline and her group to decide that repositioning the practices of the TBA was the way to go.

 Repositioning The TBAsThe Community health intervention program of GEANCO foundation as anchored by Paschaline and her team is aimed at improving the responsiveness of the TBAs to the women who prefer their services.
-This is achieved through training of the TBAs and collaboration with hospitals.
+This is achieved through the training of the TBAs and collaboration with hospitals.
 The key element is to reduce sepsis (infection through unhygienic practices) and to forge a referral line to expert orthodox doctors.

 Summary of the CHIP Plan